mfarache/jekyll-now/_posts/2017-7-5-Understanding-Kubernetes-Pods.md

 # Analysis of a pod file

 A pod manifest is described in YAML declaratively.
 Let´s see with the most simple pod I could imagine.
-We use this manifest as example in the next section.
+We use this manifest as example in the next section:

 ```yaml
 apiVersion: v1